Guide to Campus Housing

 Residential Card Kiosk (Self-Service Encoding Machine)

 Sonoma State University now offers 24/7 self-service card access.
 The Residential Card Kiosk allows you to activate your Seawolf Card at the beginning of the semster and issue a temporary card for when you are locked out.
 Three Residential Card Kiosk machines are conveniently located throughout the Residential Community: (1) Zinfandel Lobby Breezeway, near the pool; (2) Cellars, next to Ameci's; and (3) Beaujoalis Meeting Room, east wall facing swimming pool.

 As part of your License Agreement, the utility costs are included in the yearly rate.
 The University either contracts with vendors or provides the service in-house.
 This eliminates the hassle of signing up and depositing funds with the various utility companies.
 When you move in you can expect that your power is on, your television will get reception, and that you will have an active jack for quick internet access.

 Residents are responsible for providing their own phone service for local and long distance in the Residential Community.
 Most residents bring cell phones.
-Another option if you don't have a cell phone is Voice Over IP (VoIP) service on your personal computer.
+Another option if you don't have a cell phone is a service like Skype..

 In order to keep SSU a safe computing environment, students are required to have antivirus software on their personal computer when connecting to our network.
-While the specific choice of software is ultimately up to the student, below is a sample list of free and paid antivirus options.
+While the specific choice of software is ultimately up to the student, click the link below for a sample list of free and paid antivirus options.
 It is highly recommended that you remove any existing antivirus software on your computer before installing new antivirus software.

 Many of the options provide support for Mac OS X or Linux in addition to Windows.
 Contact the IT Help Desk for questions or assistance with Internet access and malware protection.
 IT can be reached at (707) 664-HELP or you may visit them in the Schulz Information Center.